-Be very careful not to include a blank line (especially at the end of the file) unless you intend for the Wizard to treat blank values as fixed values as well.
-The next time you run the ASM Wizard, any usage with their name or value specified in one of the ignore lists will be automatically ignored or hidden by the wizard.
+Be very careful not to include a blank entry unless you intend for the Wizard to treat blank values as fixed values as well.
+The next time you run the Application State Management Wizard, any usage with their name or value specified in one of the ignore lists will be automatically ignored or hidden by the wizard.